Huge waves

 For the third consecutive day, 's coastal communities are grappling with giant waves, coastal flooding, and perilous conditions, causing chaos and prompting water rescues.
 The unusually large surf, towering over 20 feet in some areas, has led to beach closures along the state's coast, washing away cars, and causing injuries to onlookers.

 Ventura County, among the hardest-hit regions, has witnessed giant waves breaching seawalls, carrying parked cars into streets and intersections, obstructing the paths of first responders.
 The flooding has extended to local establishments, causing damage to ground-floor rooms in a hotel.
-The relentless onslaught is attributed to powerful storms making landfall from the Pacific Ocean, affecting the West coast from southern to Oregon.
+The relentless onslaught is attributed to powerful storms making from the Pacific Ocean, affecting the West coast from southern to Oregon.

 While hazards are expected to diminish for Northern Californians on Saturday, central and Southern 's coastal areas will continue to face massive surf, with waves reaching up to 25 feet in impacted regions.
 In the Bay Area, some waves may peak at a staggering 40 feet, while others are forecasted to reach 28 to 33 feet.